Definition of Box Spread

 Box Spread Graph

-Continuing from the above example, we will show you the box spread in a graph format for a visual understanding.
+Continuing the above example, we will show you the box spread in a graph format for a visual understanding.

 Advantages

-- Risk free profit
+- Risk-free profit

 - Expiry value is better than spread value